Electronic-Yoda/PIE_MAP/README.md

 # PIE_MAP
 PIE_MAP is a C++ mapping application allowing users to view, search, and interact with 19 major cities around the world.
-Designed for tourists in mind, PIE_MAP has impressive visuals and an efficient interface where fewer clicks can do more.
+Designed for tourists in mind, PIE_MAP has an efficient interface where fewer clicks can do more.
+Not only that, it has impressive visuals.

 Since some of the project are a part of the university's course work, many files in PIE_MAP are kept private on GitHub.
 This repository is meant to demonstrate PIE_MAP's functionality with gifs and photos.
 Additionally, it stores PIE_MAP's user interface and its relevant files, which are a deviation from the course and are meant to greatly expand PIE_MAP's user experience.